Simulating the late stages of WD-BH/NS mergers: an origin for fast X-ray transients and GRBs with periodic modulations: Introduction

 The candidate kilonova features found in those long-merger type GRBs were generally thought to be associated with r-process nucleosynthesis of super-heavy elements.
 However, \cite{2025arXiv250903003R} found that an ejecta with a weak r-process component, though lacking lanthanide-rich material, can also reproduce the late-time optical and near-infrared (NIR) light curves observed for GRB 211211A and 230307A (see also \citeauthor{2025ApJ...982...81M} \citeyear{2025ApJ...982...81M}).
 Furthermore, varying assumptions about the velocity distribution of a lanthanide-lacking ejecta can also produce late-time features that mimic phenomena typically associated with heavy-element synthesis \citep{2023ApJ...958..121T, 2024ApJ...961....9F}.

-\citetalias{2024ApJ...973L..33C} pointed out that, due to the relatively large tidal disruption radius of a WD, a non-negligible residual orbital eccentricity $e$ may be retained during the late stages of its merger with a NS or BH.
-Consequently, the WD can experience repeated tidal disruptions (RPDs) by the BH or NS.
+\defcitealias{2024ApJ...973L..33C}{Paper I} \citetalias{2024ApJ...973L..33C} (\citeauthor{2024ApJ...973L..33C} \citeyear{2024ApJ...973L..33C}; hereafter \citetalias{2024ApJ...973L..33C}) pointed out that, due to the relatively large tidal disruption radius of a WD, a non-negligible residual orbital eccentricity $e$ may be retained during the late stages of its merger with a NS or BH.
+Consequently, the WD can experience repeated partial disruptions (RPDs) by the BH or NS.
 They further found quasi-periodic modulations in the prompt emission of long-merger GRBs (such as GRB 230307A, 211211A, and 060614), supporting this scenario.

 In this work, we aim to numerically study in detail the RPD scenario proposed in \citetalias{2024ApJ...973L..33C}.
 We use high-resolution SPH codes to simulate the late-stage evolution of WD mergers with BHs.
 We consider different initial WD masses and residual orbital eccentricities.
 Our focus encompasses the dynamical evolution of the binary system, the structural evolution of the WD, the mass transfer, and potential accretion.
 Note that although our simulations primarily focus on WD-BH systems, the process is also applicable to WD-NS systems, particularly for simulations in which the compact companion mass is set to $2\,M_{\odot}$.
-We also explore possible observational signatures arising from the WD-BH merger, including X-ray transients and GRBs.
+We also explore possible observational signatures arising from the WD-BH/NS merger, including X-ray transients and GRBs.

 The paper is organized as follows. \S \ref{sec2} briefly reviews the physical scenario. \S \ref{sec3} describes the methodology. \S \ref{sec4} presents the simulation results. \S \ref{sec5} discusses the observational appearance, including the jet's generation, power, and radiation.
 Conclusions are provided in \S \ref{sec6}.